-2016/17 Responsible Officer (Job Title) Head of ICT Infrastructure Head of ICT Infrastructure 0 Implementation Timetable (dd/mm/yy) 30/09/16 31/08/16 Police and Crime Commissioners for Norfolk and Suffolk and Chief Constables of Norfolk and Suffolk Constabularies Internal Audit Progress Report Management Comments To be implemented in conjunction with Facilities Dept. This has been highlighted to the Head of Estates and will be addressed as soon as possible.
-Constables teport Priority 2 64 s for Norfolk and Suffolk and Chief Const Internal Audit Progress Report Recommendation ms Equipment rooms that are locked led using keypad codes should have is their codes changed periodically are and always after staff with ith knowledge of the codes have the left.
-Appropriate recordkeeping 24 to log the changes, dates, and is signatures should be kept. ge of IT Management to work with relevant estates colleagues to understand and resolve the service status of the manual fire extinguisher located in Equipment Room 1 at Dereham Police Station.
-Police and Crime Commissioners Finding Keycodes are used for 2 of the rooms Equipment rooms that are locked in Dereham.
-Codes are not changed using keypad codes should have frequently, although it is their codes changed periodically acknowledged that there are and always after staff with restrictions on the number of staff with knowledge of the codes have access to the codes and that the left.
-Appropriate record/keeping Dereham Police Station is staffed 24 to log the changes, dates, and hours a day.
-However, it is signatures should be kept. considered good practice to change the codes on a regular basis and always after staff with knowledge of the codes have the codes and that the codes are the codes and that the codes have left.
-All of the built-in fire systems were IT Management to work with found to have been serviced within relevant estates colleagues to the last year.
-However, the manual understand and resolve the fire extinguisher service log suggests service status of the manual fire that its last service was undertaken in 2013.
-A recommendation to look into Police Station.
-B Risk Area Operational Operational tiaa Report Ref ر ي a
+Responsible Officer (Job Title) Head of ICT Infrastructure Head of ICT Infrastructure Head Head Infrast Implementation Timetable (dd/mm/yy) 30/09/16 31/08/16 Management Comments To be implemented in conjunction with Facilities Dept. This has been highlighted to the Head of Estates and will be addressed as soon as possible.
+Priority 7 м Recommendation for 2 of the rooms Equipment rooms that are locked using keypad codes should have using keypad codes should have ugh it is their codes changed periodically at there are and always after staff with Imber of staff with knowledge of the codes have es and that the left.
+Appropriate recordkeeping tion is staffed 24 to log the changes, dates, and However, it is signatures should be kept. actice to change egular basis and ith knowledge of IT Management to work with relevant estates colleagues to understand and resolve the service status of the manual fire extinguisher located in Equipment Room 1 at Dereham Police Station.
+Finding Keycodes are used for 2 of the rooms Equipment rooms that are locked in Dereham.
+Codes are not changed using keypad codes should have frequently, although it is their codes changed periodically acknowledged that the restrictions on the number of staff with knowledge of the codes have access to the codes and that the left.
+Appropriate recordkeeping Dereham Police Station is staffed 24 to log the changes, dates, and hours a day.
+However, it is signatures should be kept. considered good practice to change the codes on a regular basis and always after staff with knowledge of the codes have left.
+All of the built-in fire systems were found to have been serviced within relevant estates colleagues to the last year.
+However, the manual understand and resolve the fire extinguisher service log suggests service status of the manual fire that its last service was undertaken in extinguisher located in 2013.
+A recommendation to look into Equipment Room 1 at Dereham this has been raised.
+Risk Area Operational Operational Report Ref ო വ